Magnificent Marrakesh

 • VISIT A HAMMAM: PEARL, ROYAL MANSOUR

-• ROAD TRIP AROUND THE CITY – WE DID MARRAKECH SAHARA AND ESSAOUIRA BUT INSIDER RECOMMENDED OUZOUD FALLS/OURIKA VALLEY ALSO
+• ROAD TRIP AROUND THE CITY – WE DID MARRAKECH SAHARA AND ESSAOUIRA BUT A FRIEND ALSO RECOMMENDED OUZOUD FALLS/OURIKA VALLEY

 • FANTASIA SHOW AT CHEZ ALI FOR FUN